piyumisakun/fungal-genome-assembly/03_Genome_Assembly_Assessment/README.md

 ## Overview

-This section describes the quality assessment workflow performed to evaluate the assembled genome of *Perenniporia cf. tephropora* DD18.
-Following genome assembly and polishing, multiple bioinformatics tools were used to assess assembly quality, completeness, sequencing coverage, and read mapping performance.
-Together, these analyses provided confidence in the accuracy and completeness of the assembled genome before downstream genome annotation and comparative genomic analyses.
+Evaluate the quality, completeness, and reliability of the assembled fungal genome before genome annotation and downstream comparative analyses.

 ---

-## Objectives

-- Evaluate the overall quality of the assembled genome.
-- Assess genome assembly completeness using conserved single-copy orthologs.
-- Determine assembly continuity and structural statistics.
-- Evaluate sequencing read mapping efficiency.
-- Estimate genome sequencing coverage.
-- Summarize quality assessment results for downstream analyses.
+## Rationale for Genome Assembly Assessment

+Following genome assembly, the quality of the assembled genome must be evaluated to determine whether it is suitable for downstream analyses.
+In this study, four different genome assemblies generated during the assembly workflow were assessed and compared to identify the most reliable assembly.

+Multiple complementary assessment tools were used to evaluate different aspects of assembly quality, including contiguity, completeness, read support, and sequencing depth.

+The assessment results were compared across all four genome assemblies to identify the most complete, contiguous, and accurate assembly for downstream analyses, including genome annotation, repeat analysis, and laccase gene characterization.

 ---

 ## Bioinformatics Workflow

 ```
-Polished Genome Assembly
+    Assembled genome
             │
             ▼
         QUAST